Email Pixel Art: The Rarest and Coolest Defensive Design Tactic0

 Image blocking is common, with some email clients disabling images by default and some subscribers turning off images to save mobile data or for other reasons.
 Because of that, email marketers need to use defensive design techniques to ensure that their message is conveyed when images are disabled.

-Defensive design consists of three key tactics:
+Defensive design, which also helps with email accessibility, consists of three key tactics:

 - Using HTML or live text as much as feasibly possible, instead of embedding all of your text into your images